proak-us/acs-copyright/README.md

 </NftContentPosition>
 ```

-With the insertion of this element we can already check the text depending on the face that was inserted
+With the insertion of this element we can already check the video on the face that was inserted

 # Examples
 ## Base template